Woman held at gunpoint on Everett walking trail scares off alleged attacker

 Mendoza doesn't typically jog alone, but she didn't want to let a sunny day go to waste.
 When she set out for her run at the Northern Strand Trail, something quickly caught her eye.

 "When I walked here, I can see a man standing over there.
-It's pretty far," she showed WBZ-TV reporter Tiffany Chan.
+It's pretty far," she showed WBZ-TV.
 "I just remember thinking this doesn't feel right.
 This just does not feel right."

 She FaceTimed her husband, but in a matter of seconds, the suspect identified by police as Samuel Claros had a gun to Mendoza's face.